getreu/tp-note/docs/source/tpnote--manpage.md

 For security reasons, Tp-Note limits the set of files the viewer is able to publish.
 To summarize, a file is only served:

-1. when it is referenced in one of the currently viewed Tp-Note files,
+1. When it is referenced in one of the currently viewed Tp-Note files,
 2. when its file extension is registered with the '`viewer.served_mime_type`' list,
 3. if the number of so far viewed Tp-Note files,